 Take the Coastal Pacific train between Christchurch and Picton.

 Drive (or bus) all the way from Picton to Queenstown via Nelson and the West Coast.
-This is my favorite drive on the planet.
+This is my favourite drive on the planet.
 Maybe in the universe.

-Explore at least one rural place that is off the main tourist path such as Waikato, Golden Bay or Taranaki.
+Explore at least one rural place that is off the main tourist path, such as Waikato, Golden Bay or Taranaki.
 Stop in a small town for a meat pie and a slice of lolly cake.
-Ask the locals to recommend their favorite drives or scenic spots.
+Ask the locals to recommend their favourite drives or scenic spots.

 Stay a night in Franz Josef or Fox Glacier and splurge on a helicopter flight with a snow landing.
 Breathtaking.

-Visit Te Anau then take a day tour to Doubtful Sound.
+Visit Te Anau and take a day tour to Doubtful Sound.
 It is incredibly beautiful and much quieter than Milford Sound.
-In fact they call it the Sound of Silence.
+In fact, they call it the Sound of Silence.

 Find at least one wild New Zealand beach with nobody else on it and take a stroll.
 Most of the time it is not too hard to find a beach that you can have all to yourself, an experience that is sadly hard to have in many parts of the world.
 Ideally take some fresh Fish & Chips with you then have fun dodging hangry seagulls.

-Head underground on one of the many unique caving experiences on offer throughout the country.
+Head underground with one of the many unique caving experiences on offer throughout the country.
 You can do something mainstream like Waitomo Caves or get off the beaten path in Golden Bay.
-My personal favorite is a black water rafting experience in Charleston, basically tubing through underground rivers.
+My personal favourite is a black water rafting experience in Charleston, basically tubing through underground rivers.

 My New Zealand Gallery